You are tuned to the most listened-to radio talk show in America, hosted by me, Rush Limbaugh.

 If you tell me that there's such a huge swing in the final week compared to the mood of the electorate heading into that final week, given the saturation coverage of Jim Comey's letter, you can't tell me that that didn't have that impact.

-That it was Comey and the Russians that somehow swung the election in the last week.
+They're still insisting the polls were right, that it was Comey and the Russians that somehow swung the election in the last week.

 Yeah, Comey did it, working with the Russians.

-And folks, they really believed it.
+And folks, they really believe it.

 And so does CNN.

-CNN believes it, the drive-bys believe it.
+CNN believes it.

 Moving on to Robbie Mook, campaign manager, CNN last night's situation room.

-Wolf Blitzer says, Do you believe, Robbie, that Donald Trump won the election fair and square?
+Wolf Blitzer says, do you believe, Robbie, that Donald Trump won the election fair and square?

 The tally is in Donald Trump is going to be sworn in as our president.

-And I certainly hope he understands the awesome responsibility that he is taking on, and I think all Americans need to hope and wish that he is going to do a good job and that he is going to act in our collective best interest.
+And I think all Americans need to hope and wish that he is going to do a good job and that he is going to act in our collective best interest.

 That matter is settled.